 PS: Buy this book on amazon.
 It’s 10 bucks right now.
 I couldn’t find a cheaper paperback so I would suggest just getting the kindle version clicking this link

 Here’s a book I had trouble putting down.
-I’m a sucker for strange ideas, crazy explanations of daily life events, and theories which border the insane.
+I’m a sucker for strange ideas, crazy explanations of daily life events, and theories that border the insane.

 In the beginning, there was nothing.
 The spirit of god floated above the waters.

-John Keel analizes and develops Fort’s ideas, refining them it even further: The strange, the oddities, are coming to our world not from Jupiter, Alpha Centauri or Zeta Reticuli.
-They are part of our world, simply existing in a separate dimension, a different vibration, or some kind of parallel earth which we can’t perceive because of our limited understanding.
+John Keel analyzes and develops Fort’s ideas, refining them even further: The strange, the oddities, are coming to our world, not from Jupiter, Alpha Centauri, or Zeta Reticuli.
+They are part of our world, simply existing in a separate dimension, a different vibration, or some kind of parallel earth that we can’t perceive because of our limited understanding.
 Isn’t the spectrum of visible light only a small fraction of the entire range of wavelengths that fly around at any given moment?